Distance: 2,5 km, 30 min walk or 15 min by metro

 The waffles of the Wazemmes market on Sunday morning: stuffing with rum, vanilla or chicory, prepared in front of you, to eat lukewarm on the spot or cold later if you still have some leftâ€¦

 Get lost walking through the streets of the old city.
 Don't forget to eat the waffles from chez Meert.

-Stroll along the DeĂ»le until you reach the Citadelle and visit the free zoo.
+Stroll along the DeĂ»le until you reach the Citadelle and visit the nice zoo.
 On the way, pass in front of the university Â« La Catho Â» and admire its neo-gothic architecture.

 Then rest with a mini cruise on the DeĂ»le (departure from the Citadelle).

 Do some shopping at the Wazemmes market and enter "Au Merveilleux de Fred" to buy some delicious meringue and Chantilly cakes.
 See also our Favorites rubric.

 On the other side of the street, we love its authentic sicilian cuisine, the ambience, Enzo the charismatic owner, and the charming waitresses.Web site: www.la-trinacria.fr

 Tasty traditional cuisine in a beautiful room less than 10 minutes walk from the house.Web site: https://www.facebook.com/purejojobar/

 Try the tasty and original french cuisine of Christophe PIROTAIS, famous Top CHEF 2015, simple but convivial style restaurant, only 5 minutes walk from home.
 Booking strongly recommended.Web site: www.solange-restaurant.fr